tsripramong/VGA256_USB-host/README.md

 VGA_WIDTH/VGA_HEIGHT is the frame size.
 Here it should be 320 and 240 respectively, but the values cause the frame to over-scan and might cause the frame to shake due to the actual frequency is a little bit off.
 So I reduced the area to this value instead.
 (You can try out the value though.)

-- change the definition of pointers for the starting location in memory for each line.
+- Change the definition of pointers for the starting location in memory for each line.
 We only write each line twice, instead of four times in the example.
 Here, we require 4 starting location.
 Two for each half of DMA memory.

 ```
 uint16_t vga_voff[4];